hmrc/vat-api/ISSUE_TEMPLATE.md

 - Performance metrics
 - Questions relating to the process pre MTD

+When submitting an issue please try to provide the following information:

 * **I'm submitting a ...**
   - [ ] Bug - API
   - [ ] Bug - Documentation